lukegiuliani/homebots/README.md

 * Fix `Error response from daemon: Address already in use`
 * Fix (very occasional): `Error response from daemon: Pool overlaps with other one on this address space`
 * Convert `pihole`s admin password to use docker secrets instead of a file.
-* Sort out the fact that there are about a million different spots for .env vars, and secrets.
+* Sort out the fact that there are about a million different spots for .env vars, and secrets: Move all the env vars into the root folder.
+Too hard otherwise.

 # Approach